-This aptly titled docu on Martin Scorsese’s most recent picture suffers from the same faults as the movie itself --- an over-devotion to its subject and lack of clarification of same.
-Ambling work, which hovers unsettlingly between a making-of, an encomium to the helmer and a political pamphlet for the Dalai Lama, offers little real grist on how “Kundun” was put together or other backstage info of interest to buffs and film historians.
+This aptly titled docu on Martin Scorsese’s most recent picture suffers from the same faults as the movie itself — an over-devotion to its subject and lack of clarification of same.
+Ambling, loosely constructed work, which hovers unsettlingly between a making-of, an encomium to the helmer and a political pamphlet for the Dalai Lama, offers little real grist on how “Kundun” was put together or other backstage info of interest to buffs and film historians.
 Tape-to-film transfer opens Oct.
 7 in Paris, but is more likely to be consigned to the tube elsewhere.

 Director-writer Michael Henry Wilson, a French-born American who co-authored “A Personal Journey With Martin Scorsese Through American Movies” (1995), enjoyed unimpaired access to the helmer and could have made a fascinating docu on one of his subject’s most atypical films.
 Instead, it’s a mildly entertaining saddle-up with Marty, gussied up with some arresting archival footage (including Andrew Marton’s 1952 “Storm Over Tibet,” which incorporated footage shot in the ’30s), an interview with the Dalai Lama and several vanilla ones with Scorsese’s co-workers, such as production designer Dante Ferretti and scripter/co-producer Melissa Mathison.